That-Dev-Girl-Sites/jhalabi.com/contact/index.md

 title: Contact
 ---

 Hi there!
-I love hearing from people, but — being frank here — I have a toddler.
+I love hearing from people and talking tech.
+However, — and I am being frank here — I have a toddler.
 And a full time gig.
 And a toddler.
 Did I mention the toddler?

-Please don't let this scare you off from sending me a message, but it may take me a while to reply. #sorry, but also #notsorry.
+Regardless, please don't let this scare you off from sending me a message.
+Let's chat!

 {:.contact-options}
 {:.icon .icon-envelop} <span class="sr-only">E-mail</span>